Bicester Village Privacy Notice

 We collect information in a number of ways which are listed below.
 Please note that some services are not available in some locations:

-- When you use our personal shopper services we will ask you to provide details of your name, contact details, date of birth, brand and style preferences, clothes and shoe sizes and other information to assist us in facilitating and personalising your experience.
+When you use our personal shopper services, including Virtual Shopping, we will ask you to provide details of your name, contact details, date of birth, brand and style preferences, clothes and shoe sizes and other information to assist us in facilitating and personalising your experience.
+We may offer Virtual Shopping services via WhatsApp for Business mobile messaging.

-- When you purchase gift cards we may need to collect identification information to comply with anti-money laundering requirements, including proof of identity.
-If you purchase a gift card for another person and ask us to deliver it to them, we will collect the recipient’s name, postal address and email address.
+When you purchase gift cards we may need to collect identification information to comply with anti-money laundering requirements, including proof of identity.
+If you purchase a gift card for another person and ask us to deliver it to them, we will collect the recipient’s name, postal address and email address provided to you.

 When you use Hands-Free Shopping or receive a VIP card.
 We gather information about the purchases you make including the stores your shop in and transaction details (including the date, time and value of transaction)